seeker105/Intro-To-Controllers-And-Services/README.md

 # Intro To Controllers And Services

 #### Description
 In this assignment you will practice newly acquired knowledge of Spring to create a basic Controller and a supporting Service from the ground up.
-You will interact with the endpoints of the Controller through an HTML page that is generated based on the Swagger documentation of those endpoints.

 #### Duration
 2-3 hours